phreeza/manuscript_axon_potentials/doc/manuscript.md

 ==============
 Extracellular field potentials (EFPs) are at the heart of many experimental methods used to examine the inner workings of the brain.
-This includes invasive methods such as Local Field Potentials (LFP), Current Source Density (CSD) and Multiunit Activity (MUA) as well as noninvasive methods such as Electroencephalogram (EEG), Electrocorticogram (ECoG) and the auditory brainstem response (ABR) [@Brette2012Handbook; @Nunez2006Electric].
+This includes invasively recorded signals such as Local Field Potentials (LFP), Current Source Density (CSD) and Multiunit Activity (MUA) as well as the noninvasively recorded Electroencephalogram (EEG), Electrocorticogram (ECoG) and auditory brainstem response (ABR) [@Brette2012Handbook; @Nunez2006Electric].
 The origins of these EFPs, especially in cases in which the activity is not clearly attributable to a single cell, is a matter of debate.

 EFPs in the brain were long thought to be primarily synaptic in origin [@Buzsaki2012Origin].
 As a consequence, many modeling studies focussed on the extracellular fields induced by synaptic currents on the dendrites and the soma of a postsynaptic neuron [@Gold2006Origin; @Holt1999Electrical;
 @Einevoll2013Modelling; @Linden2011Modeling; @Linden2010Intrinsic;
 @FernandezRuiz2013Cytoarchitectonic].
-However, a number of recent data analysis and modeling efforts have revealed that active, non-synaptic membrane currents can play an important role in generating EFPs [@Reimann2013Biophysically; @Anastassiou2015Cell; @Schomburg2012Spiking;
+However, a number of recent data analysis and modeling efforts have revealed that active, non-synaptic membrane currents can play an important role in generating EFPs [@Reimann2013Biophysically;
+@Anastassiou2015Cell; @Schomburg2012Spiking; @Ray2011Different;
-@Ray2011Different; @Belluscio2012CrossFrequency], including far reaching
-potentials detectable at the scalp [@Telenczuk2011Highfrequency; @Telenczuk2015Correlates].
+@Belluscio2012CrossFrequency], including far reaching potentials detectable at the scalp [@Telenczuk2011Highfrequency; @Telenczuk2015Correlates].
 However, currents from the axon are still thought to be so small as to be of minor importance for the EFP.

 One of the reasons for the traditional assumption that axonal currents contribute little to the EFP is that the far field of an action potential traveling along an idealized straight axon is quadrupolar, meaning that its far field decays faster with distance than synaptic sources, which are thought to be dipolar [@Nunez2006Electric].
 However, in experimental studies that recorded the EFP of axonal responses, the EFP often has a dipolar structure.
-For example,
-@Blot2014Ultrarapid report an EFP with the characteristic dipolar structure recorded from the vicinity of cerebellar Purkinje cell axons.
+For example, @Blot2014Ultrarapid report an EFP with the characteristic dipolar structure recorded from the vicinity of cerebellar Purkinje cell axons.
 @Swadlow2002Activation showed the field potentials due to single thalamocortical afferents in the rabbit somatosensory cortex.
 Here the axonal EFP was distinguished from the synaptic contribution by a difference in timing and the invariance of the amplitude under different interspike intervals.
 In this study the axonal part of the EFP also showed a polarity reversal as associated with a dipolar source in several of the examples shown.
 In the results section we will present a further new example of such a field potential from the auditory brainstem of the barn owl.

 This discrepancy between theory and experiment raises the open question of how